Xilinx/Vitis_Libraries/graph/docs/src/guide_L1/namespace_xf_graph.rst

     *
         - EN_FLOAT_POINT

-        - if it is true, the primitive will support both float and int type of input.
-Otherwise, it only support int.
-Multiple channel of float input should be compacted as type of ap_uint.
+        - if it is true, the primitive supports both float and int type of input.
+Otherwise, it only supports int.
+Multiple channels of float input should be compacted as a type of ap_uint.

     *
         - config

-        - the control parameter of the primitive which contains: sourceNUM, similarityType, dataType, startID, rowNUM and colNUM of each processing unit(PU)
+        - the control parameter of the primitive, which contains: sourceNUM, similarityType, dataType, startID, rowNUM, and colNUM of each processing unit(PU)

     *
         - sourceWeight